 Pull the U-shaped top cover and you are in.

 I pulled out the Aux Power Supply board (upper right corner) and the EMI filter board (lower right corner) in order to troubleshoot the power supply on the bench.

-ONE HUGE WARNING!
+HUGE WARNING!
 The EMI filter board and large parts of the Aux power supply are NOT isolated from the AC line!
 I powered this from an isolation transformer before hooking an oscilloscope.
 Make sure you fully understand what this means before proceeding with any testing.
 Unisolated circuits are VERY dangerous to work on.

 Aux power supply board

 I found some unrectified AC waveforms in places that should have been DC, and pinpointed the problem to a large rectifier diode that was open-circuit.
 After replacing this diode, all the Aux rails powered up, but many voltages were off (by 5V or more) from the spec’d values.
-I spent several days chasing this with no progress, until I guessed that the amplifier and the rest of the L1 circuitry might have to be connected to the Aux rails before they would read the correct voltages.
+I spent several days chasing this with no progress, until I guessed that the amplifier and the rest of the L1 circuitry might need to be connected to the Aux rails before they would read the correct voltages.
 This turned out to be correct.
 When I assembled and temporarily wired everything together, the Aux voltages read correctly.
 These rails are not tightly regulated and needed the load of the circuitry to pull them to their proper voltages.